f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab3.rst

 Create A Log Publisher
 ----------------------

-This will send the firewall logs to a local database.
+This will send the firewall logs to a local database

 Create the log publisher using the following information: